subframe7536/maple-font/README.md

                         zero,cv01,ss07,ss08`).
 No effect on variable format --apply-fea-file      Load feature file from `source/features/{regular,italic}.fea`
                         to variable font
+  --hinted              Use hinted font as base font in NF / CN / NF-CN / KO / NF-KO
+                        (default)
-  --hinted              Use hinted font as base font in NF / CN / NF-CN (default) --no-hinted           Use unhinted font as base font in NF / CN / NF-CN --liga                Preserve all the ligatures (default) --no-liga             Remove all the ligatures --infinite-arrow      Enable infinite arrow ligatures (Disabled in hinted font by
+  --no-hinted           Use unhinted font as base font in NF / CN / NF-CN / KO / NF-KO --liga                Preserve all the ligatures (default) --no-liga             Remove all the ligatures --infinite-arrow      Enable infinite arrow ligatures (Disabled in hinted font by